ClaudioZandonella/Attachment/README.md

 #### Docker

-To run the analysis in a Docker container, build the image according to the `Dockerfile` present in the project main directory, using
+To run the analysis in a Docker container, first, download the repository on your local machine.
+Next, build the image according to the `Dockerfile` present in the project main directory, using

 ``` bash
 docker build -t attachment .
 ```

-> It is important too build the image before to run the analysis
+> It is important to build the image before running the analysis

 Next, you can run the container using